AndroidRock Voice Changer on Android: Our Hands-On Guide

 Is AndroidRock Voice Changer free on Android?

-Yes, it is free to download and use from the Google Play Store.
+Yes, it is free to download and use from the Google Play Store, and as of 2026 it has no in app purchases.
 It is supported by ads, so you will see banner ads and occasional full screen ads between actions.
 There is no account to create and no subscription required to access the effects, record clips, or save them as ringtones.

 What permissions does AndroidRock Voice Changer need?